 This training page is a collaborative effort with the PsychArmor Institute (PAI).
 The PsychArmor Institute is a national nonprofit that provides free, online education and support to all Americans who work with, live with or care for military service members, veterans and their families.

 As we engage our community of service members and those who support them, a solid foundation of knowledge is key to optimizing services and providing an individualized, personal experience.
 We believe the content provided by PAI helps us achieve these objectives with a measure of true excellence.
-Please register using the appropriate links below (or by clicking the buttons in the right margin) so you can begin your training journey.
+To learn more about the Veteran Ready Certification visit psycharmor.org/organization.
 We are excited to bring these offerings to you, and hope you find them value added tools supporting our common passion to care beyond duty.

 Our staff is engaged regularly with the care management of people in transition and other stress filled life-scenarios.
 At times, it is easy for us to unintentionally sacrifice our own well-being in the performance of our daily work.
 The curriculum in this area provides background, techniques, and recommendations for self-care options to assist with compassion fatigue, exposure to PTS scenarios and other potential areas of difficulty.
 The content is also helpful for those who simply want to be more educated about some of the major issues our AFW2 RA population deals with on a daily basis.